cultureandempire/cultureandempire.github.io/README.md

 In this chapter, I've documented how the Spider, those faceless alphabet agencies of the state, is spying on us.
 Our current web architecture, built on centralized servers, accessed through commercial broadband links, is trivial to tap.
 I've explained how the cost of storing everything interesting about us is falling down to zero.

-As to the "why," we see the Para-state -- a paranoid global political elite fighting to hold onto power -- prodded by a military-industrial complex that was running out of enemies before the terrorists, drug cartels, and online pedophiles conveniently came along.
+As to the "why," we see the Para-state -- a paranoid global political elite fighting to hold onto power -- prodded by a military-industrial complex that was running out of enemies before the terrorists, drug cartels, and on-line pedophiles conveniently came along.
 It doesn't even require a conspiracy.
 The collapsing cost of storage and computing power, combined with the centralized Web, makes global surveillance an inevitable outcome.

 No matter what the shocking revelations, no matter the public outrage -- it is simply too easy to spy on our electronic lives and too costly to prevent it.
 To some extent, society has accepted this as a fact of life and has become inured to it, even embraced it.
 We discount our own privacy so our secrets become worthless.